 I ordered my usual Starbucks caramel macchiato today.
 Nothing differed except that today I had brought my own cup.
 Why not use it?
 I hesitated for a second, remembering my Starbucks experiences of undergrad.
 Every Tuesday and Thursday I would get a tall caramel macchiato and go to my 9:30 class, Starbucks cup in hand.
 I then would inevitably end up playing with the cup in some manner during class.
 I would spin it around.
 Outline the logo and the stars on the cup.
 Then, at the end of the class, I would throw it away.
 Memory aside, I flashed back to reality and handed the girl my personal to-go mug, only to realize that I had saved 25 cents.
 It use to only be 10 cents.
 10 cents does make a difference, but 25 cents gets you there faster.
 I then realized I was lamenting that it had increased because it meant that I would be bringing my own personal to-go cup from then on.
-I lamented for the following reasons:
+I lamented for the following reasons:- Personal Starbucks experience: That cup plays a significant part of my memory.
+It reminds me of a time when I was more innocent and carefree.
+Changing cups means that I must disconnect Starbucks from that memory.
+It also signifies that I have grown up.

 - Status symbol: I do not recall my first experience of Starbucks, but I do recall my first experience of seeing others walking around the city with their Starbucks cups.
 Starbucks signified success.
 I always wanted to be a yuppie and the ability to purchase Starbucks daily contributed to my yuppie definition.
 As a result, carrying a Starbucks cup makes me feel like I am on my way to becoming a yuppie.
 It makes me feel powerful, affluent, and educated.
 Carrying my own cup takes away many of these things.